Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 *4) Budget Specifications:*
-The diagonostic tool's design and build phase shall not exceed the given $2,000 budget.
+The diagonostic tool's design and build phase shall not exceed the given $2,000 budget.[14]

 *Constraints*
 The following section outlines the constraint statements that the team will adhere to.

   The diagnostic tool shall adhere to the following standards:
-  1. IPC-2221: This standard outlines how PCB's should be designed to ensure the reliability, quality, and safety.
+  1. IPC-2221: This standard outlines how PCB's should be designed to ensure the reliability, quality, and safety.[15]
   2. IPC J-STD-001: This standard is known as the "Requirements for Soldered Electrical and Electronic Assemblies".
-It correlates to the following key elements:
+It correlates to the following key elements:[16]
      - Materials and Equipment used
      - Solder Processes and Procedures (Such as hand soldering)
      - Workmanship and Inspection Criteria
      - Training and Certification
    3. IEC 61010-2-081: The IEC 61010 standard is for the safety requirements for electrical equipment for measurement, control and laboratory use.
 The specific subsection that we will need to follow is subsection 2-081.
 This subsection applies to automatic and semi-automatic laboratory equipment for analysis and other purposes.
-In other words this section pertains to equipment for measuring or modifying one or more characteristics or parameters of samples.
+In other words this section pertains to equipment for measuring or modifying one or more characteristics or parameters of samples.[17]

 # Comparative Analysis of Potential Solutions

 Since Lochinvar already knows what type of tool they are wanting we will compare different solutions for the subsystems instead of overall solutions for the problem.
 A list of different solutions for each subsystem is shown below, along with design considerations, and the chosen solutions.